tresoldi/gled/README.md

 quantitative comparative linguistics concerning the collection and transcription of lexical data for most languages of the world.
-The database supporting the project, popularly known as the "ASJP database" or just "ASJP", is a set of basic vocabulary items, mostly comprising 40 basic comparative concepts, for over half of the world's languages.
+The database supporting the project, popularly known as the "ASJP database" or just "ASJP", is a set of basic vocabulary items, mostly comprising 40 comparative concepts, for over half of the world's languages.
 Lexemes are transcribed with a custom orthography called "ASJPcode", providing what we can regard as a broad phonological transcription.